yanmifeakeju/js-starter/README.md

 # js-starter

-A starter kit for JavaScript
+A dev-env starter kit for JavaScript